 School plan 2018-2020 Riverside Girls High School 8243 RIVERSIDE GIRLS HIGH SCHOOL School background 2018-2020 School vision statement Riverside is a school that enables young women to become creators who will positively shape their world.
 This will be achieved by using the skills and strengths developed as active learners and as caring citizens.
 The school has high expectations of every student and staff member and expects commitment to effort and growth.
 Purpose: to challenge young women so they are prepared to forge their own futures in a world that is changing dramatically yet full of opportunity for creative and critical thinkers.
 To ensure teachers are excited to come to school every day knowing that they are valued and supported in their professional development.
 They see themselves as the facilitators of future design thinkers.
-School context Riverside Girls High is a comprehensive public high school for girls, population 930 students, 50% with a language background other than English.
+School context Riverside Girls High is a comprehensive public high school for girls, population 900 students, 50% with a language background other than English.
 Since 1934, when established as a domestic science school, the school's motto has been FACTA NON VERBA (deeds not words).
 Students are actively engaged in many programs and initiatives that provide them with the skills to make a significant contribution to the school and to the broader community.
 The graduates of Riverside are confident, independent and creative young women.
-There is a whole school focus on growth, developing personal strengths, improvement and of developing future focused skills including creative and critical thinking, collaboration, design thinking and the extensive use of technology.
+There is a whole school focus on growth, developing personal strengths and improvement of future focused skills including creative and critical thinking, collaboration, design thinking and the extensive use of technology.
 The school consistently achieves excellent academic results.
-The 2017 highest ATAR was 99.65.
+The 2018 highest ATAR was 98.5.
 The school is one of seven DET STEM Action Schools and a partner of the University of Sydney's STEM Enrichment Academy.
 Student wellbeing programs are underpinned with positive psychology principles.
-The AB project is where "B" stands for promoting a culture of belonging, of high expectations to commit to learning and to building positive learning relationships with teachers.
-The school community supports the 4Rs as values - respect, responsibility, resilience and reflection.
+The AB project involves promoting a culture of 'belonging', of high expectations of student commitment to learning and building positive learning relationships with teachers.
+The school community supports the 4Rs as primary values - respect, responsibility, resilience and reflection.
 Riverside is a school of outstanding opportunity - there is a strong musical and performance program and a wide range of sports available.
-Students are articulate and passionate about having a voice and making things happen.
-Service learning and building relationships with rural communities are important.
-Opportunities also include Mock Trial, and membership of a committed Amnesty group.
-School planning process The process included extensive consultation with all members of the school community including: - an evaluation of the previous school plan; - data analysis using NAPLAN and HSC data; - use of the Results Analysis Package (RAP) from NESA by all teachers led by the head teachers; - · surveys of students, staff and parents; - · focus groups with students; - analysis of school wellbeing data including student and teacher responses to the 'Tell Them from Me' survey; - · discussion at Parent & Citizens' meetings; - breakfast and dinner meetings to which all parents and SRC members were invited - discussions at staff, professional learning team and wellbeing team meetings - · executive discussions - executive consideration of international and national research from the state principals' conference to develop the directions; and - review of the draft directions with executive and keen aspiring leaders via support from the Principal School Liaison Officer.
+Students are articulate and passionate about having a voice and acting as change agents.
+Some opportunities include Mock Trial and membership of a committed Amnesty group.
+Service learning and building interrelationships with rural communities are also important.
+School planning process The process included extensive consultation with all members of the school community including: - an evaluation of the previous school plan; - data analysis using NAPLAN and HSC data; - use of the Results Analysis Package (RAP) from NESA by all teachers, led by the head teachers; - · surveys of students, staff and parents; - · focus groups with students; - analysis of school wellbeing data including student and teacher responses to the 'Tell Them from Me' survey; - · discussion at Parent & Citizens' meetings; - breakfast and dinner meetings to which all parents and SRC members were invited - discussions at staff, professional learning team and wellbeing team meetings - · executive discussions - executive consideration of international and national research from the state principals' conference to develop the directions; and - review of the draft directions with executive and keen aspiring leaders via support from the Principal School Liaison Officer.
 School strategic directions 2018-2020